Skarsnik/QUsb2snes/README.md

 ## SNES9x Rerecording

-Snes9x-rr allows to run Lua scripts in the emulator, that allows use to connect to QUsb2snes.
+Snes9x-rr allows to run Lua scripts in the emulator, that allows the emulator to connect to QUsb2snes.
 You can use the Multitroid version of Snes9x-rr (http://multitroid.com/) or use Snes9x-rr 1.60 https://github.com/gocha/snes9x-rr/releases.
 Older version of Snes9x-rr does not allow to write to ROM from Lua so some application will not work.

 Activate the `Lua bridge` on the device menu of QUsb2Snes.
 Then run the luabridge.lua script from the LuaBridge folder from the Lua console window in Snes9x